 Researchers looked at postal workers in Glasgow, Scotland, contrasting the difference between those who delivered mail and those who had office jobs.
-The office workers had higher BMIs, bigger waists and worse blood sugar and cholesterol issues than those who walked significantly more, and that's even after scientists adjusted for age, sex, family history and other factors known to impact health.
+The office workers had higher BMIs, bigger waists and more blood sugar and cholesterol issues than those who walked significantly more, and that's even after scientists adjusted for age, sex, family history and other factors known to impact health.

-But the biggest differences were with mail carriers who walked at least 15,000 steps per day, which is the equivalent of about seven miles.
+The biggest differences appeared when the researchers looked at mail carriers who walked at least 15,000 steps per day, which is the equivalent of about seven miles.
 They had normal waistlines, BMIs and metabolic profiles, meaning they showed no increased risk at all for heart disease.
-The results were published in 2017 in the International Journal of Obesity.
+The results were published in the International Journal of Obesity.

-The study looked at a small group of people, but it may be motivation enough to up your walking game to 15,000 steps, researchers say.
+The study looked at a small group of people, but it may be motivation enough — for those who are healthy enough — to up your walking game to 15,000 steps, researchers say.

 "It takes effort," Dr. William Tigbe, lead author and public health researcher at the University of Warwick told The New York Times.
 People can get 15,000 steps a day by walking briskly for two hours a day, he says.